MOVES- Citi, Stifel, Barclays, Aviva

 (Adds Barclays, Union Investment, Castle Hill, Credit Suisse, Citi, Stifel)

-June 21 The following financial services industry appointments were announced on Wednesday.
+June 21 (Reuters) - The following financial services industry appointments were announced on Wednesday.
 To inform us of other job changes, email moves@thomsonreuters.com.

 The private equity firm has appointed Go Yamashita as head of KKR Capital Markets, its capital markets arm, in Japan.